piwesajopo/raspberrypi-kb/Using-fdisk.md

 Let's see if any of the partitions is mounted:
 ```
-df -k | grep sda
+$ df -k | grep sda
 /dev/sda2       30924760   113368  30811392   1% /media/pi/Untitled
 ```

 As we can see /dev/sda2 is mounted.
 Let's unmount this partition:
 ```
-umount /dev/sda2
+$ umount /dev/sda2
 ```

+### Erasing existing partitions

 This card was formatted on a Mac, it's read-only, we need to erase it.

-It is better to use an interactive fdisk session, you need to run fdisk and specify the disk you will work with:
+For this we launch an interactive fdisk session, you need to run fdisk and specify the disk you will work with:
 ```
-sudo fdisk /dev/sda
+$ sudo fdisk /dev/sda
 ```

 You can use the ***p*** command to check the current disk information: